btilmon/apple-log2linear/README.md

 * Turn on `Lens Correction` in `Settings->Camera` for undistortion

 ## Optional Color Correction
 Per the white paper, the images are in Linear REC.2020 after decoding.
 If you want more visually appealing images, at the expense of a compressed color range, use `--apply_ccm` to convert from Linear Rec.2020 to Linear Rec.709.
 The 8 bit images will still have gamma correction applied to them.
+This color correction is off by default.
 Here is the difference between the two:
  <p align="center">
   <img src="assets/ccm.png"/>
 </p>